pramodshanmugam/Personal_GPT_Setup.github.io/index.markdown

 ---
 layout: default
-title: Setting Up Pramod's GPT Locally
+title: Setting Up Your Personal GPT Locally
 ---

-# Setting Up Pramod's GPT Locally
+# Worried About Your GPT Search Becoming Public?
+Here's How to Set Up Your Personal GPT

-This guide will walk you through setting up your **Personal GPT** locally using Docker.
-The project includes a backend, frontend, and uses **Ollama** for LLM inference.
-You can clone the Docker Compose setup from my [GitHub repository](https://github.com/pramodshanmugam/personal-gpt-docker.git).
+In an era where privacy concerns around AI usage are increasing, many are looking for ways to keep their AI conversations private.
+This guide will walk you through setting up your **Personal GPT** locally, keeping all interactions secure and private.
+By leveraging Docker and **Ollama** for LLM inference, you can ensure that your GPT stays entirely under your control.

+Follow the steps below to create a personalized GPT environment right on your machine, with easy-to-manage Docker containers.
+You can clone the full setup from my [GitHub repository](https://github.com/pramodshanmugam/personal-gpt-docker).

 ![Pramod's GPT](./images/gptpramod.gif)

+---

 ## Prerequisites

-Before starting, make sure you have the following installed:
+Before we begin, ensure you have the following installed:

 1. **Docker**: [Install Docker](https://docs.docker.com/get-docker/)
 2. **Docker Compose**: [Install Docker Compose](https://docs.docker.com/compose/install/)